collab-uniba/EMTk/README.md

 ### License
 Collab EMTk is licensed under the [MIT License](https://github.com/collab-uniba/emtk/blob/master/LICENSE).

-### How to cite Collab EMTk in papers
+### How to cite
-Please cite the following papers:
+If you used the Collab EMTk in your work, please cite the following papers:

 F.Calefato, F. Lanubile, and N. Novielli ...
 ```latex